TomDonoghue/TomDonoghue.github.io/code.md

 layout: default
 ---

-# Open-Source all the Things!
+# Code & Resources

+My work involves writing and using a lot of software, as well as open datasets, and my philosophy is basically 'Open-Source all the Things!'.

-My work involves writing and using software.
-I work in Python, and work on open-source packages, and also work to make all my project code openly available as well.
+In terms of code, I work in Python.
+I work on developing open-source packages, and also work to make all my project code openly available as well.
+In terms of data, I mostly use openly-available datasets, and, when I collect data, also seek to make these datasets openly available.

 All code is hosted on Github, often on my [personal page](https://github.com/TomDonoghue), or the [Voytek Lab page](https://github.com/voytekresearch).
 Below are tools and packages I work on.
 Project specific code will be on the [research page](research.html), and teaching code on the [teaching page](teaching.html).
 All available code is also indexed [here](https://github.com/TomDonoghue/Roadmap).

 ## Open-Source Packages